thehapax/bitshares.foundation/_workers/2019-02-marketing-interviews-articles-and-visibility.md

 # Team

 - **Stefan Schießl**, Senior Software Developer of Blockchain Projects BV (https://www.blockchainprojectsbv.com/), active community member and also known as @sschiessl.
 Will be facilitating communications and organization and contribute to the process of creating a clear and transparent picture of the BitShares Blockchain
-- **Dr.-Ing.
-Fabian Schuh**, CTO of Blockchain Projects BV (https://www.blockchainprojectsbv.com/), active community member and also known as @xeroc.
+- **Fabian Schuh**, CTO of Blockchain Projects BV (https://www.blockchainprojectsbv.com/), active community member and also known as @xeroc.
 Will be assisting in all matters that raises historical and technical questions of the BitShares Blockchain
+- **Danique Sterenborg**, Project Manager of Blockchain Projects BV, organizer of BitFest Amsterdam and support for coordinating, bookkeeping and invoice handling

 # Support